-Negotiating Public Support Score: 5

-There is little tradition in the system of British government - either on the executive side or in the process of legislation - of systematically incorporating organized civil society into the decision-making process.
+Negotiating Public Support Score: 6 There is little tradition in the system of British government - either on the executive side or in the process of legislation - of systematically incorporating organized civil society into the decision-making process.
 There was a period that ended in the late 1970s in which unions and employers were central to decision-making, but since then the role of these actors has been much diminished.
 However, it is not negligible and it is routine for public consultations to seek a wide range of views.
+Since 2010, a significant effort has been made to make government more open, leading to a substantial increase in the transparency of policymaking.
+This has included systematic efforts to consult a range of actors, though the relatively limited engagement of social partners in the policy process contrasts with the much more formal position they enjoy in many other western European countries.
+Impact assessments are one means by which consultation has been enhanced, with drafts circulated to stakeholders before being finalized, and feedback affecting decisions on whether or not to proceed with the policy change under review.

-Given the pluralist nature of the British system of interest groups and associations, it is quite difficult to identify which organization would be competent and legitimized to speak on a certain issue.
-The coalition government and particularly Prime Minister Cameron introduced the idea of "Big Society" in the 2010 election campaign and pledged to transfer power from central to local government, encourage people to volunteer in social work and support civil cooperation.
-This agenda has, however, not led to any appreciable change in the systematic consultation with societal actors at an early point in the policy cycle, that is, in the process of policy development.
+Given the pluralist nature of the British system of interest groups and associations, it can be difficult to identify which organization would be competent and legitimized to speak on a certain issue.
+The current prime minister, David Cameron, introduced the idea of the "Big Society" in the 2010 election campaign and pledged to transfer power from the central to the local government level, while encouraging people to volunteer for social work and support civil cooperation.
+This agenda has had some success, with a 2011 act of parliament reinforcing local governments' rights to engage in independent initiatives.
+A number of examples demonstrate how consultation has been used to formulate policy at an operational level.
+For example, stakeholder input has been influential in shaping spending decisions within the UK's AMPLIFY program, which seeks to ensure the safety of women in disadvantaged communities.
+Moreover, consultation has been critical in selecting projects for the "Northern Futures" initiative, which seeks to foster economic development within the urban belt in the North of England.